priyanshsingh/Cpp-learning/README.md

 ># **C++ Online Learning**

-In this repository those files or programs are written which I learned while taking *C* and *C++* lessons online.
+In this repository those files are consisted which I made while taking *C* and *C++* lessons online.

 >## **Contents** :
 1. Fundamentals